ahoaglen3-dotcom/ahoaglen3-dotcom.github.io/index.md

 - In-person and digital role-playing games to nurture active learning in my classroom.
 - Alternative teaching methods and texts that encourage student engagement.

 At this point in my career, my goal is to expand my teaching portfolio by teaching upper-level English courses at UCF, complete my doctorate at UCF, and publish two manuscripts of poetry.

-I look forward to sharing my passion for learning with you.
+I look forward to sharing my passion for learning, the humanities, and writing with you.

 Cheers,